DataLayerHost/txms-server/README.md

 ENDPOINT=…
 ```

-Where:
+Definitions:
-- DEBUG: Debugging of the program - 1/true / 0/false
+- DEBUG: Toggles program debugging - 1/true or 0/false
-- PROVIDER: Url of the provider used (Currently [Blockbook](https://github.com/cryptohub-digital/blockbook) supported.)
+- PROVIDER: URL of the utilized provider (Currently, only [Blockbook](https://github.com/trezor/blockbook) is supported.)
-- ENDPOINT: Endpoint for streaming the Core Transactions
+- ENDPOINT: Endpoint for streaming Core Transactions

-### Installation of dependencies
+### Installing Dependencies

-To install the dependencies, run the command:
+Run the following command to install necessary dependencies:

 `npm i`

 ## Development

-To run the development version, run command:
+To operate the development version, execute this command:

 `npm run start`

 ## Deployment

-To deploy your project on the server, make sure you have correct rights and then follow:
+For server deployment of your project, ascertain appropriate permissions before adhering to these steps:

-1. Git clone the repository
+1. Clone the Git repository
 1. Install dependencies
-1. Setup your environment variables
+1. Configure your environment variables
-1. Setup [PM2](https://pm2.keymetrics.io/) daemon process manager
+1. Establish the [PM2](https://pm2.keymetrics.io/) daemon process manager

-Example of the process:
+An illustration of the process is as follows:

 `pm2 start stream.js`